Sevenmojoe/nodered-heroku/README.md

 * Flow Editor - [change-with-your-heroku-app-name.herokuapp.com/editor](https://change-with-your-heroku-app-name.herokuapp.com/editor)
 * Dashboard UI - [change-with-your-heroku-app-name.herokuapp.com](https://change-with-your-heroku-app-name.herokuapp.com)

-# 4. Export all flows as "flows.json" file AFTER you create your flow and deploy it
+# 4. Export all flows as "flows.json" and "flows_cred.json" files AFTER you create your flow and deploy it
-* In Editor, click hamburger icon (top right), click Export, choose tab "all flows", then Download.
+* flows.json - In Editor, click hamburger icon (top right), click Export, choose tab "All flows", then Download.
+* flows-cred.json - Browse the /app folder, e.g., with this [flow](https://flows.nodered.org/flow/44bc7ad491aacb4253dd8a5f757b5407), and download.

 # 5. Fork this repo, Set your github as deploy source on Heroku setting, and enable Automatic Deployment
 * Push downloaded "flows.json" file to your repo on github.